 To summarize the work we did on Typography System, we narrowed the 45+ styles we had down to 13 new styles that fit all of our needs.
 With the new styles all in place, I did a lot of explorations about reimagining how new details could look like.
 You can have a look below to see some of the best explorations for various elements and how each is being positioned and used.

-All the iterations share some similar elements like highlighting the source for example because we would end up with articles from goal.com or Onefootball.
-Changed the ratio of the cover letter from 16/9 to 4/3 which gives the photo room to breath especially not to get cropped under the notch.
+All the iterations share some similar elements like highlighting the source for example because we would end up with articles from goal.com or OneFootball.
+Changed the ratio of the cover letter from 16/9 to 4/3 which gives the photo room to breathe & not to get cropped under the notch.
 Also trying to heavily differentiate the title from the rest of the content and add a brand element to it to truly stand out.
-I also believed that the quote element was a special one too and needed some care.
-New content style for paragraphs which was originally 16pt with a line-height of 1.5 pumped up to 18pt with a higher line height of 1.6 to make it much easier to read.
+I also believed that the quote element was a primary one too and needed some care.
+A new content style for paragraphs which was originally 16pt with a line height of 1.5 pumped up to 18pt with a higher line height of 1.6 to make it much easier to read.
 Below you can see the final version that was shipped alongside the old one.

 We had 3 main KPIs that were crucial to this feature

-- Articles read per user increased in average by +6.99%
+- Articles read per user increased on average by +6.99%

-- Articles read per session increased in average by +9.29%
+- Articles read per session increased on average by +9.29%

-- Readership increased in average by +16.63% (Users finishing reading articles)
+- Readership increased on average by +16.63% (Users finishing reading articles)

 - significant ad impressions increase.
 Can't show numbers about this one 🙈